-8 Over 85 per cent of employees would recommend Our employee engagement survey found the PPF as a great place to work to family and friends. that 75 per cent of our employees would recommend the PPF as a great place to work.
+2018/19 Key Performance Indicator End of year performance Monitor if probability of success falls below 89 per cent.
+Achieved 2 Investment contribution from ex-LDI assets is greater than LIBOR +1.8 per cent over three years.
+Achieved 3 PPF and FAS members' satisfaction over 90 per cent.
+Achieved P 4 Member data accuracy over 95 per cent.
+Achieved 5 Over 95 per cent of levy invoiced by December 2018.
+Achieved Achieved 6 Documentation for key controls and processes reviewed and confirmed.
+Achieved 7 External audit of Long Term Risk Model (LTRM) with options for the next phase defined.
+Achieved Our employee engagement survey found that 75 per cent of our employees would 8 Over 85 per cent of employees would recommend the PPF as a great place to work to family and friends.
+Our employee engagement survey found that 75 per cent of our employees would recommend the PPF as a great place to work.
 While this is lower than our target, it is a high score against external benchmarks and we are looking to improve it next year.
-Over 80 per cent of stakeholders are clear on our objectives Achieved and are confident in our ability to achieve them.
-10 Create a Diversity and Inclusion measure and publish it.
-Achieved 11 Establish, on budget, an in-house, multi-channel FAS Achieved member services operation, with customer satisfaction over 90 per cent.
+9 Over 80 per cent of stakeholders are clear on our objectives and are confident in our ability to achieve them.
+Achieved 5 Achieved Achieved Achieved 10 Create a Diversity and Inclusion measure and publish it.
+Achieved Preports 11 Establish, on budget, an in-house, multi-channel FAS member services operation, with customer satisfaction over 90 per cent.
+Achieved